rurreac/slider/README.md

 Due to their purpose, Servers will disable Client authentication on connections to a Listener even if the Server is started with `-auth`.

+I needed, it is possible, to use a custom DNS to resolve the Client, instead of the default one.

 Since the Server is the one that initiates the connection to the Listener and the Listener is facing the network, authentication of Servers will happen on the Client side with `-fingerprint`.
 Servers will be rejected if their fingerprint is not successfully verified. in order to authenticate to a Listener, use